 On learning the Scheme language

-The good Will Byrd (github), that I met in person at ICFP 2017, has many advices and the video Resources for Learning Scheme is a good starting point.
+The good Will Byrd (github), that I met in person at ICFP 2017, has many advices and his video1 is a good starting point.

 Cisco’s Chez Scheme